TrojanerHD/TrojanerPage/README.md

 + TypeScript

 ### Compiling
-Just run `tsc` in the project root
+Just run `tsc` in the project root.
+Use `tsc -w` to automatically compile TypeScript on changes.

 ### Workflow
 + Editing